vhdirk/terms/README.md

 ## Credits

-Lots of ideas and code is ~stolen~ borrowed from these projects:
+Lots of ideas and code is ~~stolen~~ borrowed from these projects:

 - [BlackBox]
 - [Tilix]
 - [Fractal]
 - [Zoha]
 - [Prompt]

+Attribution is added in code.

 [BlackBox]: https://gitlab.gnome.org/raggesilver/blackbox
 [Tilix]: https://github.com/gnunn1/tilix